Gundam Build Metaverse

-Gundam Build Metaverse (ガンダムビルドメタバース, Gandamu Birudo Metabāzu) is a Japanese original net animation anime mini-series produced by Sunrise Beyond.
-The series celebrates the 10th anniversary of the Gundam Build franchise, including characters from the previous installments, also commemorating the Gundam franchise's 45th anniversary.
+Gundam Build Metaverse (ガンダムビルドメタバース, Gandamu Birudo Metabāzu) is a Japanese original net animation anime mini-series produced by Sunrise Beyond, and the fifth series within the Gundam Build Series sub-series.
+The series celebrates the 10th anniversary of the Gundam Build franchise, including characters from the previous installments.

 Plot

 The story is set in the same universe of the Gundam Build series in an online metaverse space where users can use avatars to move around and interact with other users, including conducting Gunpla (Gundam plastic model) battles with them.
 The story centers on Rio Hōjō, a boy who lives in Hawaii, and who learns how to build Gunpla from a local hobbyist named Seria Urutsuki.
 In the metaverse, a figure known as Mask Lady teaches him the art of Gunpla battling, and he strives to get better at it every day.
 With his custom Lah Gundam, he seeks out ever stronger opponents.